top of page

 Projects In China

-The Foundation continues to review project proposals from China, though a fairly high and strict standard is maintained in assessing the Board members’ ability to oversee the projects before any funding is approved.
+The Foundation continues to review project proposals from China, though a high and strict standard is maintained in assessing the Board members’ ability to oversee the projects before any funding is approved.

-SUNRISE IREAD PROJECT
+SUNRISE IREAD PROJECT (2017 to present)

 There is a significant imbalance in access to reading resources between urban and rural children in China: rural children represent 70% of the population but have access to only 11.1% of the books accessible by children living in the cities.

 The Foundation started a partnership with Sunrise in 2017 based on our common mission to improve the education of less privileged children.
 We appreciate Sunrise’s model of operations which is not limited to stocking libraries with books.
-Sunrise ensures the sustained effectiveness of these libraries by the following measures: they select schools where there is strong commitment from the principal and local government for the project; they organize training camps in Shanghai for village school teachers to impart skills and methods aimed at fostering the children’s love for reading and lay the foundations of critical reasoning; and their volunteers conduct site visits to the village schools to evaluate the performance of the teachers and the impact to the children.
+Sunrise ensures the sustained effectiveness of these libraries by the following measures:

-In 2017 the Foundation connected Sunrise Library with professional librarians who are friends of the Foundation to provide consultation on the library setup, book selection and categorization.
 Starting with the 2017-2018 school year, the Foundation provided financial support to set up the iRead Project in Dajing Elementary School in Henan Province.
-Since then, every year, five village school teachers attended Sunrise training camp in Shanghai and returned to Dajing to deliver approximately 50 iRead classes benefiting over 300 students.
-Reading corners are set up in classrooms managed by student librarians.
-The Foundation’s directors paid visits to Dajing in the summer and fall of 2018 and witnessed first-hand the positive impact iRead has on the teachers as well as the students.
+Since then, five village school teachers attended Sunrise training camp in Shanghai and returned to Dajing to deliver approximately 50 iRead classes benefiting over 300 students.
+Reading corners were set up in classrooms managed by student librarians.
+The Foundation’s directors paid visits to Dajing in the summer and fall of 2018 and witnessed first-hand the positive impact iRead had on the teachers as well as the students.
 Teachers and parents started to notice that the children spent less time on video games and were more attentive to school work.
 The students, as well, were demonstrating independent thinking in the book reports submitted.

-Due to the lockdown measures that were ordered by the government to combat Covid-19 viruses from 2020 to 2022, Sunrise had to curtail its activities in teachers’ training and on-site project evaluations, but the reading programs and libraries were operating as well as they could have under the circumstances.
 After the lifting of the lockdown measures in January 2023, Sunrise had made a pledge to open up more new schools in the year.
-In response to an appeal from Sunrise, the Foundation has agreed to fund Can $30,000 to start the iRead program in three new school in the remote Enshi region of Hubei Province, with a stipulation that future funding will be cut back while Sunrise continues to fundraise and seek alternative sources of funds.
+In response to an appeal from Sunrise, the Foundation agreed to fund Can $30,000 to start the iRead program in three new school in the remote region of Enshi in Hubei Province.

 2014-2019